This post offers 45+ ideas for surviving a boring lecture.

 a) The content is Irrelevant to the Test

-If what your lecturer is talking about has nothing to do with what you’re being assessed on, it’s not going to catch your interest!
+If what your professor is talking about has nothing to do with what you’re being assessed on, it’s not going to catch your interest!

 This is so frustrating.
 (Especially because all university teachers in the UK and Australia do graduate certificates that teach them about the importance of doing this!)